Insights

 Focus on relationships

 Think of design as relational, not just visual.
-Focus on how voice, gesture, spatial, and visual cues support collaboration between users and systems.
+Focus on how voice, gesture, spatial, and visual cues support collaboration.
 Use dialogue to explore how these relationships develop and adapt over time.

 Design for ambiguity